Gioia Tauro: History

-It was one of the smaller ancient Greek centers among the settlements in Southern Italy (Magna Graecia).
-The ancient poet Stesichorus is said to have been born there.
+Gioia Tauro has been continuously inhabited for more than 2500 years.

+Metauros

 The remains are a little further inland in the old town of Gioia Tauro on a rise overlooking the Tyrrhenian Sea.

+The renowned ancient poet Stesichorus (630-555 BC) was born there.

+It was established by Greeks from Zancle and was occupied by Locri in the 6th c.
+BC.
+It was one of the smaller ancient Greek centres among the settlements in Southern Italy (Magna Graecia).

+The Battle of the Metaurus was fought nearby in 207 BC.

+Modern era

-In the 1970s, Gioia Tauro was the main centre for industrial development in Southern Italy, following a burst of violence in Reggio Calabria in 1970, signaling frustration over the central government's neglect of the region.
+In the 1970s, Gioia Tauro was the main centre for industrial development in Southern Italy, following a burst of violence in Reggio Calabria in 1970, signalling frustration over the central government's neglect of the region.
 The construction of a large steel plant and port facility was meant to bring income and jobs to Calabria.
 Until then Gioia Tauro had been a productive and beautiful agricultural area.
 Profitable farms and olive groves were expropriated and demolished.

 The 'Ndrangheta, a Mafia-type criminal organisation based in Calabria, and in particular the Piromalli clan, exploited the construction of the steelworks until the project was abandoned in 1979, when the crisis in the steel industry could no longer be ignored and the government decided there was no economic basis for it.
 In the meantime some 1,000 people were killed in conflicts over construction contracts.
 For a while the homicide rate of Gioia Tauro, was higher than that of New York City.

 Following this, a proposed electrical energy power station was never built, due to environmental problems.
 Gioia Tauro became an example of the failure that characterized much of the development of Italy's South as "industrialisation without development."